petermp79/coding-challenges/README.md

 This is why many people have quietly given up on their career or dare not switching job for a better position.
 I know quite a few of them.
-What I suggest those who have similar experience as I do is to say it out loud - "CODING TEST SUCKS" and bring this issue to your congress men/women as this practice is clearly age discrimination.
+What I suggest those who have similar experience as I do is to say it out loud - "CODING TEST SUCKS" and bring this issue to your congress men/women as this practice is clearly age discrimination to say the least.
+Not to mention, there are sensitive people who are not comfotable to write code with others watching over their shoulder or under pressure.

 People of my generation were not trained to do this stupid thing to others.
 We were trained not to memorize, but to be able to perform research and come up with innovative solutions.
+That's how we recruited people.
+I went through many startups of my own and in the process, hired hundreds of software engineers in my career.
+Among them, only one candidate is required to do a take-home coding task to prove to me he can do the job before I hire him.
+This was because the job is important to the success of the whole project.

+More serious is that, nowadays, many companies in the industry are blindly copied and incorporated this whole stupid coding challenge culture without thinking how it is going to effect some people's career and life.
+Apparently, they all hope the coding challenge will help them to pick out people with high IQ for being able to do it in a short time.
+I would say they are most likely gaining a whole bunch of bookworms and coding monkeys.

 Well, after this experience, I think I would better spend my time working on my projects instead of wasting my time going through this whole frustrated experience.

-I am done with this stupid coding challenge.
 There are so many other interesting things that I want to spend my productive time on.

 ------  About the coding tests you found on this repo ------------------------